Best Pregnancy Safe Protein Powders (2024 Update)

 One scoop of protein powder can generally add from 12-28 grams of protein, depending on the type.

-It’s also important to avoid any ingredients that you may have an allergy or sensitivity to, including grains, dairy, or gluten (see my article on the Best Diet for Fertility).
+It’s also important to avoid any ingredients that you may have an allergy or sensitivity to, including grains, dairy, soy protein, casein protein, or gluten (see my article on the Best Diet for Fertility).

 To use protein powder, either blend the powder with your favorite fruit to add sweetness (plus your choice of liquid), or feel free to add your own pregnancy-safe sweetener (see my list of the best sugar substitutes).

-Protein shakes are particularly great for pregnancy if you’re feeling nauseous.
+Protein shakes are particularly great for pregnancy if you’re feeling nauseous from morning sickness.
 Sometimes drinking your nutrition can be easier to tolerate than chewing whole meals.

 Smoothies with protein powder can also be great after you’ve given birth and breastfeeding.
 See my list of the best breastfeeding smoothies!

 Don’t forget to add your leafy greens for a nice source of folate.
 If you have a sensitive stomach, you can always steam your greens to make them easier to digest.
 I outline this process in my Kale Berry Smoothie recipe.